-An estimated 1 to 13 out of 100 women who use the minipill will get pregnant in the first year of use.
-The failure rate of the minipill in highly fertile women is higher than that of other hormonal contraceptive methods.
+It's estimated that as many as 13 out of 100 women who use the minipill will get pregnant in a year of use.
+The failure rate of the minipill is thought to be higher than that of other hormonal contraceptive methods.
+In addition, the minipill won't protect you from sexually transmitted infections.

-If you become pregnant while taking the minipill, it may be difficult to recognize the signs and symptoms of pregnancy.
-In addition, if you do conceive there's a slightly higher chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
+If you become pregnant while taking the minipill, there appears to be a slightly higher chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
+However, there doesn't appear to be an increased risk of birth defects in babies born to women taking the minipill in pregnancy.

 Side effects of the minipill may include: